Big-Life-Lab/PHES-ODM/metadata.md

 -   **unit**: The engineering unit of the measurement.

 -   **qualityFlag**: Does the reporter suspect quality issues with the value of this measurement?
-(Boolean)

 -   **noAccessToPublic**: If this is True, this data will not be available to the public.
 If missing, data will be available to the public.